AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/PointZilla/Readme.md

 Points can be specified from:
 - Command line parameters (useful for appending a single point)
-- Function generators: linear, saw-tooth, or sine-wave signals.
+- Signal generators: linear, saw-tooth, square-wave, or sine-wave signals.
 Useful for just getting *something* into a time-series
 - CSV files (including CSV exports from AQTS Springboard)
 - Points retrieved live from other AQTS systems, including from legacy 3.X systems.
 - `CMD.EXE`, `PowerShell` or `bash`: `PointZilla` works well from within any shell.

 Basic time-series will append time/value pairs.
 Reflected time-series also support setting grade codes and/or qualifiers to each point.

 Like its namesake, Godzilla, `PointZilla` can be somewhat awesome, a little scary, and even wreak some havoc every now and then.
-We don't recommend deploying either `PointZilla` or Godzilla in a production environment.
+- We don't recommend deploying either `PointZilla` or Godzilla in a production environment.
+- Don't try to use `PointZilla` to migrate your data.
+System-wide data migration has many unexpected challenges.
+- May contain traces of peanuts.

 ![Rawrrr!](./PointZilla.png "Rawwr!")